modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/01_Overview.md

 `weekly` repeating type, you could set the weekdays, where the event will start.
 The start date/time will then be recalculated on base of the first repeating event.
 With the `monthly by weekday` repeating type, you could set the event i.e. to the second wednesday or last tuesday of a month.
+With the `custom` repeating type, you can create your own event dates in the repeats grid.

 The fields on the event tab can be extended by the [Extended Event Fields](../06_Extended_Fields.md) system setting.